Connecting from Client Apps

 Multiple Routers Double NAT

-If you have 2 routers, eg an ISP provided router and your own router, there will be a double NAT and port mappings will not work.
-A Double NAT can be confirmed by checking the Public IP address displayed by https://whatismyipaddress.com/ or https://canyouseeme.org and comparing it to the WAN IP address displayed within the router configuration dashboard, the router to which the emby server machine is connected.
+A Double NAT can be confirmed by checking the Public IP address displayed by https://whatismyipaddress.com/ or https://canyouseeme.org and comparing it to the WAN IP address displayed within the router/mesh network control device settings, the one that the emby server machine is connected to.
 If the addresses do not match, then most likely you have a Double NAT.

 - Have the local IP address of the 2nd router as a DHCP reservation in the first router - so it remains fixed.
 You would need to find the Mac Hardware address of the WAN Port of the 2nd router and use that to specify a DHCP reservation for it in the first router

 - On the first router, setup a tcp port forward for http port 32700 to forward to port 32700 to the local IP address of the second router.
-And do the same for the https port - forwarding tcp 32800 to port 32800 to the local IP address of the second router.

 - On the second router, setup DHCP reservation for the Emby Server local IP address